Lachlan Jackson: Newcastle Jets

 On 13 July 2015, the Newcastle Jets secured the signature of Jackson on a one-season deal.
 Jackson made a total of 18 appearances in his first season at Newcastle, playing at both centre back and full back throughout the year.
 Jackson's solid performances throughout his first season with Newcastle earned him a one-year contract extension.
 On 3 June 2021, the Jets announced Jackson had departed on mutual consent after accepting a deal to player overseas.

 Suwon FC

 In July 2021, Jackson signed for South Korean club Suwon FC.

+Melbourne Victory

+In January 2025, Jackson signed for Melbourne Victory FC.
+Across a season and a half Jackson made 23 appearances in all competitions, scoring 1 goal.

+Perth Glory

+On 8 July 2026, Jackson signed for A-League side Perth Glory FC on a two-year deal.